Miriam DeCosta-Willis

 Miriam DeCosta-Willis (November 1, 1934 – January 7, 2021) was an American educator, writer, and civil rights activist.
 The first African-American faculty member at Memphis State University, having previously been denied admission to the school as a graduate student due to her race, she spent her career as a professor of Romance languages and African-American studies at a variety of colleges in Memphis, Tennessee, and the Washington, D.C., area.
+From the 1960s, she was active in the National Association for the Advancement of Colored People (NAACP).
 She published more than a dozen books throughout her career, largely dealing with Afro-Latino literature and Black Memphis history.

 Early life and education

 Miriam DeCosta-Willis was born Miriam Dolores DeCosta in Florence, Alabama, in 1934.
 The granddaughter of Zachary Hubert, who had been enslaved in Georgia, Alabama, she was born to a pair of African-American educators.
 Her mother, Beautine Hubert DeCosta, had graduated from Spelman College and Atlanta University, and her father, Frank A. DeCosta, held degrees from Lincoln University, Columbia University, and the University of Pennsylvania.
 She and her brother, Frank, grew up on the college campuses across Georgia, Alabama, Pennsylvania, and South Carolina where her parents worked.

 DeCosta first became engaged in activism as a child, staging a student protest as a junior at Wilkinson High School.
 In 1950, she became the first Black student to attend Westover School, a college prep school in Connecticut, where she was known as "Laurie."
 She had been chosen by local advocates to integrate the school because she seemed like the kind of "nice Negro girl" whom Westover would be hard-pressed to reject.

 She then attended Wellesley College, where she excelled academically, beginning in 1952.
 At the women's college, she was one of only a handful of Black students at the time.
 In 1955, she participated in the Montgomery bus boycott while visiting her mother in Alabama; observing her mother's own activism would have a lasting impact on her.
 During her junior year at Wellesley, she married the civil rights lawyer Russell Sugarmon, and they moved to his hometown of Memphis, Tennessee, after she graduated in 1956.
 The couple had four children between 1956 and 1964: Tarik, Elena, Erika, and Monique.